 Images may be taken of your head.
 This can be done with:

-Tests may be done on your ears.
+Tests may be done on your ears or eyes.
 These may include:

 - Auditory brainstem response test